76yoga/todo-manager/README.md

 # todo-manager
-#Todo Manager

 A simple command-line todo manager built with Python.

-#Description
+Description
   This project is a command-line todo manager that allows users to manage their   tasks efficiently.
 It provides functionalities to add, delete, update, and list tasks from the command line.

-#Features
+Features
  Add new tasks with descriptions and due dates.
  Remove tasks by task ID.
  Update task details such as description or due date.
  List all tasks.
  Mark tasks as completed.
 Installation
  Clone this repository to your local machine.
  Navigate to the project directory.
  Install dependencies using Pipenv: bash
 Copy code
 pipenv install